KaisenAmin/c_std/vector/README.md

 ```

-## Example 9: use data "Returns pointer to the underlying array serving as element storage"
+## Example 9: use 'data' "Returns pointer to the underlying array serving as element storage"
 ```c
 Vector *intVector = vector_create(sizeof(int));